Milton Street: Trial and conviction

 In November 2006, Street was indicated on federal charges of wire fraud, mail fraud, and tax offenses.
 The fraud charges arose from Street's involvement with Philadelphia Airport Services, a joint venture established to seek a maintenance contract at Philadelphia International Airport and Northeast Philadelphia Airport; federal prosecutors alleged that the airport contacting company hired Street and paid him $2 million worth of consulting fees and income for which Street did little or no work, and for which he did not report income on his tax returns or pay tax.Joseph A. Gambardello and Joseph A. Slobodzian, Accountant for Milton Street testifies, Philadelphia Inquirer (February 13, 2008).

 During his trial, Street claimed that the federal income tax on wages is illegal and the Internal Revenue Service had no authority to collect taxes, a common tax protestor argument universally rejected by the courts.

-On February 22, 2008, a jury convicted Street was convicted of three counts of failure to file tax returns for years 2002, 2003, and 2004.
+On February 22, 2008, a jury convicted Street of three counts of failure to file tax returns for years 2002, 2003, and 2004.
 The crimes were misdemeanors.
 He was acquitted on four counts of mail and wire fraud; and the jury deadlocked on two charges that Milton had filed false returns in 2000 and 2001.
 A co-defendant, John H. Velardi Sr., was acquitted.

 In September 2008, U.S. District Judge Legrome D. Davis sentenced Street to 30 months in prison; during the hearing, Judge Davis said that Street's conduct in failing to file returns or pay tax on almost $3 million in income was "outrageous" and also ordered Street to pay $413,000 in back taxes.
 Street appealed, but his conviction was affirmed by the Third Circuit Court of Appeals.
 Street served 26 months in prison.